Battle of Tarutino

 The Battle of Tarutino (18 October 1812; (Note: Old Style date: 6 October 1812) Тарутинское сражение) was a part of Napoleon's invasion of Russia.
-In the battle, Russian troops under the general command of Bennigsen (as part of Kutuzov's army), on instructions from Kutuzov, launched a surprise attack and defeated French troops under the command of Joachim Murat.
-However, despite the pleas of Miloradovich and Yermolov, Kutuzov did not extend his own well-turned offensive, and Murat was not pursued as Bennigsen decided not to use the available forces for this purpose.
+In the battle, Russian troops under the general command of Bennigsen, acting on instructions from Kutuzov and being part of his army, launched a surprise attack and defeated French troops under Murat's command.
+However, despite the pleas of Miloradovich and Yermolov, Kutuzov did not extend his own offensive, fearing to encounter Napoleon himself in battle, while Murat was not pursued as Bennigsen decided not to use the available forces for this purpose.
 The Russian infantry, stuffed with new recruits, performed heavy-handedly in this battle, and the Russians were also hampered by night delays.
 All this led to the Russians not being able to achieve greater success, despite their numerical superiority and surprise method.
 The Tarutino battle led to a breakdown in relations between Kutuzov and Bennigsen, who lost his influence in the army for certain time.
 In any event, the lost battle convinced Napoleon to commence the disastrous French retreat from Russia.

 The battle is sometimes called the Battle of Vinkovo (Bataille de Winkowo) or the Battle of the Chernishnya (Сражение у реки Чернишни) after the local river.
 Many historians claim that the latter name is more fitting because the village of Tarutino was 8 km from the described events.

 Preceding events

 After the battle of Borodino, Kutuzov realized that the Russian army would not survive one more large engagement and ordered his soldiers to retreat to the south of Moscow to reinforce his army.
 At first it retreated in the south-east direction along the Ryazan road.
 When the army reached the Moskva River it crossed it and turned to the west to the Old Kaluga road.
-The army pitched camp in a village of Tarutino near Kaluga.
+The army pitched camp in the village of Tarutino near Kaluga.
 At the same time small units of Cossacks continued moving along the Ryazan road misleading French troops under the command of Murat.
 When he discovered his error he did not retreat but made camp not far from Tarutino in order to keep his eye on the Russian camp, while Napoleon occupied Moscow.